repoSpanner/repoSpanner/README.md

 all nodes that are under the same deployment, and a region contains all nodes that talk and synchronize amongst each other.

-The `nodename.regionname.clustername` should be the FQDN's the nodes use to communicate with their peers.
+The `nodename.regionname.clustername` should be the FQDNs the nodes use to communicate with their peers.

 The repoSpanner binary contains all the tools needed to create the